ankitects/translating/anki/developers.md

 ## Accessing the New String

-Once you've added one or more strings to the .ftl files, run `make develop` in the top level of the Anki repo, which will compile the new strings and make them accessible in Python.
-To resolve a string, you can use the following
+Once you've added one or more strings to the .ftl files, run Anki in the source tree as usual, which will compile the new strings and make them accessible in Python/Typescript.
+To resolve a string, you can use the following code:
-code:

 ```
 from aqt.utils import tr, TR